 Do you remember when your child first started coloring?

-Babies and toddlers use their whole arm to scribble.
-You may remember the very large crayons and pencils from when you first learned how to color or write your name.
-It may be surprising to learn that handwriting experts and occupational therapists actually recommend using small golf pencils and tiny broken crayons for your child as they begin to write and color more often.
+You may remember using jumbo crayons and pencils when you first learned how to color or write your name.
+You may be surprised to learn that handwriting experts and occupational therapists don’t recommend them.
 Jumbo crayons and pencils are actually age appropriate for toddlers to use!

 It makes a lot of sense when you think about it.
 Toddlers use their whole arm to move the pencil or crayon.
 They hold it in a fist and use all of the muscles in their arm to make the marks on the paper.

 As children begin to develop improved fine motor skills, they use their wrist and fingers to move the pencil or crayon.
 This is the natural development of shoulder stability.
 Between the age of three and four, they should be resting their arm on the table and using the small muscles of their hand to do the work.

 Imagine how much heavier those Jumbo crayons and pencils are for those little hands!
 These old fashioned “Jumbo” pencils are only appropriate for babies who are learning how to make a mark on a paper.
 They are expected to use their whole arm, so it’s okay.
 Once they start scribbling, it’s time for a regular pencil or a golf pencil.

 Using golf pencils instead of jumbo pencils allows a child to manipulate the pencil more easily, which discourages them from using too many fingers, pressing too hard, or scribbling outside the lines.
 Very often, children who have difficulty holding their pencil correctly have weak muscles in their hands.
 To compensate for this weakness, they use more fingers or more pressure!
 Ouch!

 Just say NO to jumbo crayons and chalk!

 So what crayons should kids use?